Lego Stranger Things

-Lego Stranger Things (stylized as LEGO Stranger Things) is a discontinued Lego theme based on the 2016 Netflix sci-fi horror series of the same name created by the Duffer Brothers.
-It was licensed from Netflix.
-The theme was first introduced in May 2019 and was discontinued in December 2022.
+Lego Stranger Things is a Lego theme based on the Netflix sci-fi horror series of the same name created by the Duffer Brothers.
+It is licensed from Netflix.
+The theme was first introduced in May 2019 with the latest set released in January 2026.

 Overview

 Lego Stranger Things was based on the Stranger Things 2016 Netflix sci-fi horror series, which focuses on the investigation into the disappearance of a young boy (Will Byers) amid supernatural events occurring around the town, including the appearance of a girl with psychokinetic abilities (Eleven).
 Lego Stranger Things aimed to recreate the main characters in Lego form, including Barbara "Barb" Holland, Eleven / Jane Hopper, Mike Wheeler, Lucas Sinclair, Dustin Henderson, Will Byers, Joyce Byers, Chief Jim Hopper, and the Demogorgon.

 Development

 Lego senior model designer Justin Ramsden worked closely with Netflix to design The Upside Down set: "they gave us loads of behind the scenes images and plans."
 He said, "We also got the chance to create three new elements for the set as well, they are headgear for the Demogorgon, a hair piece for Dustin and also the hair for Will."
 He further explained, "With the Stranger Things set, we started off with a concept sketch.
 There was an elite team of LEGO designers that joined together to discuss what this model could be.
 From those meetings, one of the concept designers drew a quick sketch, and that became the basis for what the model could look like.
 We followed the sketch and had a close dialogue with Netflix.
 There was some back and forth with them, and we did iterations that made the set more stable, more playable, and with more functions."